Srividya02/HTML-CSS-for-beginners/README.md

 # HTML-CSS-for-beginners
-Learn and practice 3 tiny project to learn basic knowledge of HTML and CSS.
+Learn and practice 3 tiny projects to learn basic knowledge of HTML and CSS.

 # Getting started
-Coding tool: Brackets
+Setup by creating index.html and style.css files

 # First Project: My Recipe